markdonaho/baby-whistance-app/README.md

 - [ ] Loading States and Feedback
 - [ ] Error Handling and User Notifications

+### Security
+- [ ] Make sure everything is secure and safe
+- [ ] Never actually complete as long as the app is deployed

 ### Backend (Firebase) ⬜
 - [ ] **Firestore Data Models:**
     - [ ] `users` (uid, email, displayName, role, createdAt)